 #2 Bringing Your New Partner Around Your Child

-Even if your child custody agreement has yet to be finalized by a court, it’s best to avoid involving anyone you are dating in any interactions with your child.
-This should continue after the divorce is officially over for an extended period of time.
+Even if your child custody agreement hasn’t been formalized by a court, you should avoid including anyone you’re seeing in any contacts with your child.
+This should continue for an extended amount of time after the divorce is finalized.

 #3 Criticizing Your Child’s Other Parent to Anyone

-Remember, this restriction applies to both family and friends.
-Basically, whatever you express to someone can be used against your case in a custody battle, thus casting you in an unfavorable light for the court.
+Keep in mind that this restriction applies to both family and friends.
+Basically, whatever you say to someone might be used against you in a custody dispute, casting you in an unflattering light in the eyes of the court.

-Although confidants may not have the intention to spread your secrets, they could be forced by subpoena in court or deposition to do so.
-At this stage, it is out of their hands as they are legally obligated to tell the truth – and that may mean breaking your trust.
+Although confidants may not intend to reveal your secrets, they may be forced to do so by a court subpoena or deposition.
+It is out of their hands at this point since they are legally compelled to reveal the truth – which may entail betraying your trust.

 #4 Not Paying Your Child Support or Not Seeing to Your Other Parental Responsibilities

-If you are obligated to pay child support and/or alimony to your former partner, it is imperative that you make these payments on time – especially if those orders were made by a court.
+If you are required to pay child support and/or alimony to your former partner, it is critical that you do so on time, especially if the orders were issued by a court.

-If you fail to adhere to the court’s temporary or permanent order by not making any payments, your negligence could be seen as contempt of court.
-In addition, nonpayment of child support and alimony may indicate that you are an inconsiderate parent who is unconcerned with your child’s welfare; this will lead to more severe legal repercussions down the line.
+If you fail to comply with the court’s interim or permanent order by failing to make any payments, your negligence may be considered contempt of court.
+Furthermore, failure to pay child support or alimony may imply that you are an uncaring parent who is unconcerned about your child’s well-being, which may lead to more serious legal consequences down the road.

-In much the same way, when it comes to dropping off and picking up your children for visitations, consistency is essential.
-It’s important that you adhere to the agreed upon time and location for these exchanges with the other parent.
+Similarly, consistency is key when it comes to dropping off and picking up your children for visits.
+It’s critical that you stick to the agreed-upon time and location for these conversations with the other parent.

 #5 Stopping Contact between Your Child and Their Other Parent